stograde/stograde/README.md

 ##### Grab the course specs

-If grading for Software Design, Hardware Design or Algorithms and Data Structures, the toolkit will automatically download the specs for the course if they are not present and the `--course` flag is set.
+If grading for Software Design, Hardware Design, Algorithms and Data Structures or Operating Systems, the toolkit will automatically download the specs for the course if they are not present and the `--course` flag is set.

 If you want to grab the course specs yourself, you can clone the specs (make sure you're still in the directory you